Guidelines for Contributors

 Papers received are first assessed by the editors for their potential suitability for inclusion in the journal (see about CMSE

 ).
-Following this process the corresponding author is first advised by the editor of the initial outcome.
+Following this process the author is advised by the editor of the initial outcome.
 If the paper is deemed as fitting the criteria for inclusion in the journal then it is forwarded with all details of the authors removed from the document to two independent members of the review board or to an appropriately qualified guest reviewer for evaluation.
 Reviewers complete and return reports to the editor in chief usually within two weeks.
 The editor on receiving the reviewers' reports collates the information and conveys the outcome of the process to the author.
-In the case of disagreement between reviewers on the merit and appropriateness of the paper further input may be sought and additional review undertaken.
+In the case of disagreement between reviewers on the merit and appropriateness of the paper, further input may be sought and additional review undertaken.
 In all cases the editor's judgment is final.
 The process can normally be expected to take between 4 and 6 weeks.

 See also our Publication Ethics and Publication Malpractice Statement.